 What we see here with this small and unplayable gap resulting from our last scene.
 This odd gap needs to be fixed, since it serves no function.
 It just looks sloppy, and if this mistake kills our player, that will cause issues with player retention.

 We are going to make this more compatible to similar setups from other scenes.
 To do so, Let’s drag these barriers into the middle, remember to hold shift while dragging to keep things in a nice line.

 Let’s adjust the size of our mountain enemies to be a little easier to live through on this scene.
 You can hold shift while resizing them to keep their aspect ratio.

 You might wonder… What if when we hit this barrier, it threw us up against the wall as a punishment mechanic, essentially making it a bumper?

-The way we are going to achieve this is by learning about a character component called advanced move. if when we hit this barrier, it threw us up against the wall as a punishment mechanic, essentially making it a bumper.
+The way we are going to achieve this is by learning about a character component called advanced move.

 Click on the character on the assets panel to bring up its global settings on the far right so we can tinker with these advanced moves.